 The upper half of the gaiter is made out of Schoeller c_change, a slightly elastic, breathable windproof and waterproof fabric, coated with a Schoeller Nanosphere, a type of DWR used on soft shell garments to repel water and dirt.
 This results in a very natural feeling upper gaiter that hugs your leg without feeling like an extra heavy layer.
-I like the Schoeller fabric a lot and I haven’t experienced drenched socks (my calves swat a lot), since I started using these gaiters for day hikes.
+I like the Schoeller fabric a lot and I haven’t experienced drenched socks (my calves sweatt a lot), when wearing these gaiters

 So far, so good.
 Unfortunately, Hillsound included a zipper in the design of this gaiter, which runs along the front to secure it to your leg.
 This is a concern for me, because zippers fail sooner or later: having it happen on a overnight mountaineering trip would really suck and compromise my safety unless I repaired it by wrapping duct tape around my leg to keep the gaiter shut.

 While that’s a worse case scenario, I still don’t like the zipper because it runs from the top of the gaiter to the bottom which is a very un-natural direction to pull a zipper and makes putting these gaiter on a challenge if you are short of time.
 For example, it’s not unusual for me to meet a hiking group at a trail head a few minutes before a hike, after a 2-3 hour drive, and have to dress quickly.
-The zipper on the Super Armadillo’s take me a long time to close and I’ve ended up using my old torn up Crocodiles on hikes because I couldn’t get the Hillsounds on fast enough.
+The zipper on the Super Armadillo’s takes me a long time to close.

 2015: Postscript.
 The zippers failed.